DevOps-Nirvana/aws-missing-tools/aws-autoscaling-rollout/README.md

 ## Todo:
-* Implement a max-timeout feature, so you know when this script fails
+* Implement a max-timeout feature, so you know when this script fails so it won't infinite loop on a bad deploy.
-* Implement a check-interval feature, and use it script-wide to know how often to re-check on the status of things
+* Implement a check-interval feature, and use it script-wide to know how often to re-check on the status of things.
+Right now most intervals are hardcoded to 10 seconds.
 * Support instances that are hosting ECS containers that are attached to an ALB
-* Implement the old (Farley/internal) deploy-servers sexy-CLI output so people are in awe
+* Implement the old (PHP-based Farley/internal) deploy-servers sexy-CLI output so people are in awe of this awesome script
-  * Move all the "debug" output to a --verbose argument to clean the output up
+* Move all the "debug/verbose" output to a --verbose argument to clean the output up, but to still allow people who want to debug or provide feedback to be able to provide logs.
+* Implement a retry mechanism to (try to) prevent errors if Amazon's API is being slow

 ## Additional Information:
 - Author(s): Farley farley@neonsurge.com / farley@olindata.com